nevindnl/chess/README.md

 end
 ```

-Boards are scored using a weighted sum of the pieces on either side, adjusted for check.
+Boards are scored using a weighted sum of each side's pieces, adjusted for check.
 Checkmate returns sentinel scores.

 ```Ruby
 # Game#score